amitsaha/amitsaha.github.io/content/golang-templates.md

-Title: Simple arrays in Golang templates
+Title: Arrays in Golang templates
 Date: 2018-09-18
 Category: golang
 Status: Draft

 While working on creating a template file for a Golang project, I wanted to better understand how to work with arrays in Golang templates as available via the `html/template` package.

+## Access the entire array

 Let's consider our first program: